ef-ctx/CTXPropertyMapper/README.md

 @end
 ````

-and receving the following json object:
+and receiving the following json object:

 ````json
 {